History of the Staten Island Railway: Rebranding and service improvements: 1990s

+Ridership started to decrease in the early 1990s following the start of a series of major repair projects.
+Over nine years in the 1990s, all of the mainline track on the line was replaced.
+Though the third rail was supposed to be replaced, only a few hundred feet in Clifton and Tottenville yards were replaced by August 2003.

 The MTA rebranded the Staten Island Rapid Transit as the MTA Staten Island Railway (SIR) on April 2, 1994; Staten Island Railway was the line's original name.
 This move followed the transfer of the Staten Island Rapid Transit from the New York City Transit Authority's Surface Transit Division to the Department of Rapid Transit on July 26, 1993.

-In December 1991, late-night service on the SIRT changed from four-car trains to two-car trains.
+On December 2, 1991, service on the SIRT changed from four-car trains to two-car trains between 9 p.m. and 5 a.m. to reduce track and car maintenance costs.
+In February 1992, it was estimated that the change led to reduced energy costs and a 13 percent reduction in car maintenance costs.
 This change was originally intended to go into effect by June 1988.
 In 1988, it was decided to transfer 12 R44 cars from the New York City Subway to the SIR in anticipation of expanding trains to five cars to accommodate an expected growth in ridership and to reduce overcrowding, which did not materialize.
 During the mid-2000s, some trains did run with five cars.
 The SIR timetable stated, "Select rush hour trains operate with additional cars.
 For a more comfortable ride, please use all available cars."
 Platforms at 18 stations were lengthened to accommodate five-car trains in 1988.

+In 1993, a report by the Federal Transit Administration (FTA) criticized the MTA for not installing an automatic speed control (ASC) system on the railway to prevent collisions and overspeed violations.
+The agency had initially planned on installing a new signaling system on the line in the mid-1980s, but it was dropped from the capital program.
+The 1992-1996 program allocated $75 million for upgrades to the signal system with ASC, with funds allocated for work in 1996 and 1998.
+The FTA report also found that train cars did not have speedometers in them; they were added by February 1996.